lightbend/ML-metadata-tutorial/README.md

 tail -f <log_location>
 ````

-> **Pro Tip:** In some MacOS and Linux shells, you can "command-click", "control-click", or right click on the file path in the text output to open it in a console window for easy browsing.

 On Windows, use the command `more < <log_location>`, but it stops as soon as it has read the current last line, so you'll need to repeat the command several times as new output is written to the file.

+> **Pro Tips:**
+>
+> 1. In some MacOS and Linux shells, you can "command-click", "control-click", or right click on the file path in the text output to open it in a console window for easy browsing.
+> 2. Actually, in this case, you don't need to switch to the `tensorflowAkka` project before using `runLocal`, but we showed it this way to be clear which nested project we're actually using.

 Terminate the example by pressing the Enter key in the `sbt` window.

-## MLflow
+## Model Training with MLflow

 We'll train some models using [scikit-learn](https://scikit-learn.org/stable/) and track those training runs in MLflow.
 We'll use the MLflow GUI to examine the data.